North Island Main Trunk: Central North Island

 In 1882, the Whitaker Ministry passed the North Island Main Trunk Railway Loan Act, to expedite construction of the North Island Main Trunk south of Te Awamutu by authorising the overseas borrowing of a million pounds (probably in London) for the work.
 From Te Awamutu, it was proposed that the line be built via Taupo or via Taumarunui, the eventual route.
 Four options were considered before the Minister of Public Works decided on the present route in 1884, but, when it was realised just how difficult that route was, further surveys considered two other options in 1888.
+Routes via Napier and Waitara were also considered, with surveying in Taranaki from 1883 to 1889.

 Construction of the final central section began on 15 April 1885, when paramount chief Wahanui of Ngāti Maniapoto turned the first sod outside Te Awamutu.
 It was 23 years before the two lines met, as the central section was difficult to survey and construct.
 The crossing of the North Island Volcanic Plateau with deep ravines required nine viaducts and the world-famous Raurimu Spiral.